Auddity/Stat-Tracker-App/README.md

 - Change DOM population from a page reload.

-- Determine Color Scheme / Find Photo backgrounds

-- Build database so as to not rely on Local Storage
+- Turn single JS file into modules

 ## Future Function & Design Goals
 Currently I'm working only in football statistics.
 Future features will include more sports: Basketball, Baseball, Golf.

-Make it look appealing.
+Build a database to store the data in.

 ## Misc Notes & Info
 Planning is important, but how do you plan when you don't know what's needed?  -  By going through this project step by step I've learned of things that are necessary that I wouldn't of otherwise thought of.